cloudyskystack/birdhouse/creators_notes.md

 ## creator's notes
-hi, thanks so much for taking the time to read through this site! on this page, I'll be talking about some loose concepts I have for _birdhouse_ that aren't developed enough to be properly introduced as birds or aspects of _birdhouse_.
+hi, thanks so much for taking the time to read through this site! on this page, I'll be talking about some loose concepts I have that aren't developed enough to be properly introduced as birds or aspects of _birdhouse_.
-my ideas for _birdhouse_ will change pretty often, especially because it's a new thing, so this site will also update frequently.
+my ideas will change pretty often, especially because it's a new thing, so this site will also update frequently.

 ### birds in the draft
 any birds that I haven't made public on [my art fight](https://artfight.net/~cloudyskykid) are birds that I haven't fully developed yet. currently, that's [morgan](https://cloudyskystack.github.io/birdhouse/birds/scarecrow), [scarecrow](https://cloudyskystack.github.io/birdhouse/birds/morgan), and [[canary]](https://cloudyskystack.github.io/birdhouse/birds/canary). though I have the general idea written there, I'm hitting several kinks in the character design department. the problem with basing these characters on real life birds is that I end up just drawing a bird, then it's not a unique character anymore.